DINING AROUND THE TROSSACHS

 The Cross Keys, Kippen

-Run by our good mates, Brian and Debby, this cosy country pub has a just-right hint of city buzz, drawing a good gang of locals with its roaring fires, excellent real ales, panoramic beer garden, and its amazing food.
+Run by our good mate, Brian, this cosy country pub has a just-right level of buzz, drawing a good gang of locals with its roaring fire, excellent real ales, panoramic beer garden, and its excellent food.
 The only pub mentioned in the Sunday Times Travel Section’s Hot 100 hotels list in 2015, it was also winner of the Scottish Bar & Pub Awards’ Gastro Pub of 2015.